• Skip to primary navigation

 What is Chitarra Pasta?

-Chitarra is the Italian word for "guitar", but when speaking of chitarra food, Pasta alla chitarra (also known as maccheroni alla chitarra, Tonnarelli Romana, or in English 'guitar spaghetti') is a variety of egg pasta made with semolina flour originating from the Abruzzo region of Italy in the province of Chieti.
-This delicious square spaghetti is typically between 2-3mm thick and is made using a square pasta cutter known as 'La Chitarra' or "the guitar" in English.
+Chitarra is the Italian word for "guitar", but when speaking of chitarra as it pertains to food, Pasta alla chitarra (also known as maccheroni alla chitarra, Tonnarelli Romana, or in english 'guitar spaghetti') is a variety of egg pasta made with semolina flour originating from the Abruzzo region of Italy in the provinces of Chieti and Teramo.
+This square spaghetti is typically between 2-3mm thick and is made using a square pasta cutter known as 'La Chitarra' ("the guitar tool" in english) because of its wires that cut the pasta.

 Chitarra Meaning?